 PDFreactor allows two ways to add such scripts to the converted PDF.
-The scripts can be added using the API method addPdfScriptAction.
+The scripts can be added using the configuration property pdfScriptAction.
 The parameters are the script as a string and the event which should trigger the script.

 The known events are: